Definitions you may hear at meetings or other events:

 SM – Scout Master – The ring leader of the ASM’s and the ‘Program’ portion of the scouting experience.

 Committee – Men and Women that are registered with the BSA and serve the Troop in the ‘nut and bolts’ operations of the scouting experience.

-Scouter – Any youth or adult involved with scouting.
+Scouter – A registered adult involved with scouting.

 Scouter in Charge – The adult leader running a trip who makes any final decisions regarding the trip.

 The Shed – The troop storage unit where troop equipment is stored.